Leadwerks/Documentation/shaderprogramming.md

 In addition to the color buffers, a depth/stencil texture using format DEPTH24_STENCIL8 is also attached.

-The stencil bits are used to optimize some parts of the renderer:
+The stencil bits are used to optimize some parts of the renderer.
+The stencil buffer is used for some optimization, and also controls which decals appear on which surfaces, as set with the [Entity::SetDecalLayers](Entity_SetDecalLayers.md) command.

 | Bit | Description |
 |---|---|